 - Justify increased investment in security personnel and technology

 Pen testing forms a large element of cybersecurity efforts in organizations due to the value that the results provide.
-It gives the organization a stable and measurable output relating to the security posture at a specific point in time.
-Pen tests are an important part of a full security audit, for example, the Payment Card Industry Data Security Standard (PCI DSS) requires pen-testing on a regular basis and after any system changes.
+It gives the organization a stable and measureable output relating to the security posture at a specific point in time.
+Pen tests are an important part of a full security audit for example, the Payment Card Industry Data Security Standard (PCI DSS) requires pen testing on a regular basis and after any system changes.

 Objective-oriented pen testing and red teaming are other types of assessments that can further enhance the security posture of your organization.